 can be justified inside loop integrals.
 The physical interpretation of this assumption is that $\varphi(t)$ does not change much in the course of a single interaction.
-Mathematically it relies on the observation that $\varphi(t)$ in collision integrals is always convoluted with other functions that can be expressed as products of correlators, and that those functions are suppressed for separations of the time arguments that are much larger than the typical microscopic time scales $\tau_{\rm int}$ in the system.
-They therefore act as "window functions" in time that suppress contributions to memory integrals for large separations $\gg\tau_{\rm int}$ of the arguments, leading to equations that are effectively local in time.
+Mathematically it relies on the observation that $\varphi(t)$ in collision integrals is always convolved with other functions that can be expressed as products of correlators, and that those convolutions are suppressed for separations of the time arguments that are much larger than the typical microscopic time scale $\tau_{\rm int}$ in the system.
+They therefore act as ``window functions" in time that suppress contributions to memory integrals for large separations $\gg\tau_{\rm int}$ of the arguments, leading to equations that are effectively local in time.

 In the following we outline a general method to derive an effective quantum kinetic equation of the form\footnote{ Based on the fluctuation-dissipation theorem one may expect noise terms on the right hand side of \eqref{EOM-slow-roll-LTE}.
-The reason why they do not appear is that the expectation $\varphi=\langle\phi\rangle = {\rm Tr}(\varrho \phi)$, where $\varrho$ is the von Neumann density operator, includes an average over statistical fluctuations.
+The reason why they do not appear is that the definition of $\varphi=\langle\phi\rangle \equiv {\rm Tr}(\varrho \phi)$ includes an average over statistical fluctuations included in the von Neumann density operator $\varrho$.
 A noise term indeed appears in the equation of motion for non-averaged quantities, cf.~\cite{Chou:1984es,Calzetta:2008iqa}.
-For the specific example of the field $\phi$ it yields a Langevin type equation that has e.g.~been discussed in refs.~\cite{Morikawa:1986rp,Greiner:1998vd,Yokoyama:2004pf,Boyanovsky:2004dj,Anisimov:2008dz,Gautier:2012vh}. }
+For the specific example of the field $\phi$ it yields a Langevin type equation that has e.g.~been discussed in Refs.~\cite{Morikawa:1986rp,Greiner:1998vd,Yokoyama:2004pf,Boyanovsky:2004dj,Anisimov:2008dz,Gautier:2012vh}. }

-Here $\mathcal{V}_\varphi$ is an effective potential for $\varphi$, and the $\Gamma_{\varphi}^{(n)}$ represent friction coefficients.
-Similar physical assumptions have previously been used to derive equations of motion for $\varphi$ \cite{Yokoyama:1998ju,Yokoyama:2004pf,BasteroGil:2010pb,Mukaida:2013xxa,Cheung:2015iqa} and the fluctuations $\eta$ \cite{Drewes:2012qw} in the context of relativistic field theory.
-These and most other related works employ the so-called \emph{Closed Time-Path} technique \cite{Schwinger:1960qe,Bakshi:1962dv,Bakshi:1963bn,Keldysh:1964ud}, which amounts to defining correlation functions on a specific contour in the complex time plane.
-Moreover, the computations were performed in specific models.
-The method presented here does not require to specify a particular time contour, and our derivation is independent of the underlying model, i.e., the interactions of $\phi$.
-The only assumption is that there is a clear separation between the time scales on which the bulk properties of the system change and the microscopic variables.
-In spite of the model independence it allows to connect to a diagrammatic interpretation of the contributions to the coefficients $\Gamma_{\varphi}^{(n)}$.